404 may refer to any of the following:

 - If your site or blog has a search engine, make sure it is visible on the 404 error page.

-- If you are familiar with a scripting language, instead of referring a static 404 page make it dynamic.
-For example, the Computer Hope 404 page logs each error, runs the URL through an algorithm to suggest a recommended page, and finds keywords in the URL to be used in the search box.
+- If you are familiar with a scripting language, instead of referring a static 404 page, make it dynamic.
+For example, the Computer Hope 404 page logs each error, runs the attempted URL though an algorithm to give a recommendation, and finds keywords to use in the search box.